Pacific Matildas: Finding the women in the history of Pacific archaeology

 Research team leader

-Dr Emilie Dotte-Sarout is a DECRA Research Fellow at the UWA Faculty of Arts, Business, Law and Education.
+Dr Emilie Dotte-Sarout is a DECRA Research Fellow at UWA.
 She specialises in Pacific archaeology and the history of archaeology, and has been working as an archaeobotanist studying the relationship between people and their vegetal environment in Oceania.

-India Dilkes-Hall is a promising early career Australian archaeologist and current UWA PhD student.
-India is currently creating a database of published outputs by or about professional women archaeologists in the Pacific, and generating quantitative data about their representation in academia (i.e. citation rates and other patterns).
+Dr India Ella Dilkes-Hall is a promising early career Australian archaeologist and archaeobotanist.
+Dr Dilkes-Hall worked on the Pacific Matildas project to create databases of published outputs by or about professional women archaeologists working in the Pacific region generating quantitative and qualitative data about their representation in academia.

 Sylvie Brassard is undertaking a PhD under the Pacific Matilda project.
 Originally from Quebec and a long-time resident of Australia with a background in French History, Sylvie will be investigating the untold story of the team of voluntary assistants and students who worked behind the scenes with Marie-Charlotte (Manouka) Laroche in the Musée de l’Homme during the formative years of the French School of Pacific Archaeology (from the end of the 1930s to the 1970s).
 She will be working within the School of Humanities and highlighting the interdisciplinary aspects of the project.